benvaljean/benvaljean.github.io/_posts/2009-07-13-Adding_Registered_Block_List_(RBL)_checking_in_Exchange_2007.markdown

     Add-IPBlockListProvider -Name bl.spamcannibal.org -LookupDomain bl.spamcannibal.org -Enabled $True -RejectionResponse "{1} has blocked your IP address ({0}) using the list '{2}'.
 Please see http://spamcannibal.org/cannibal.cgi for further information.
 This organization has no control over this RBL (Realtime Block List)."
     Add-IPBlockListProvider -Name psbl.surriel.com -LookupDomain psbl.surriel.com -Enabled $True -RejectionResponse "{1} has blocked your IP address ({0}) using the list '{2}'.
 Please see http://psbl.surriel.com/listing?ip={0} for further information.
 This organization has no control over this RBL (Realtime Block List)."

-Remember to ammend \"Company ABC\" to match your comapny!

 ### See Also

 [Add-IPBlockListProvider